 “So, I know that persistently, he will fight that same fight that he fought last time.
-If he’s (Joshua) not ready to have someone in his face in the whole fight then it could end up the same way again.”
+If he’s (Joshua) not ready to have someone in his face in the whole fight, it could end up the same again.”

-Concluding the topic of why Joshua had capitulated in such a damaging way, Holyfield was unable to relate to that kind of late switch of opponent.
+Concluding the topic of why Joshua had capitulated in such a damaging way, Holyfield could not relate to that kind of late switch of opponent.

 “It ain’t hard to get yourself up to fight.
 From the time he (Joshua) beat Klitschko, he laid everyone out and tore them apart.
-So everybody realized to stay away from him.
+So everybody decided to stay away from him.

-“He never had to fight nobody who challenged him as much as (Ruiz) cut the ring the cut up so he didn’t have to fight that hard.
-The thing is with me personally, I never had that situation.
+“He never had to fight nobody who challenged him as much as (Ruiz) cut the ring the cut up, so he didn’t have to fight that hard.
+The thing is, with me, I never had that situation.

-“I’ve always been the smaller guy so I always had it drilled in that if I catch him one time it might happen.
+“I’ve always been the smaller guy, so I always had it drilled in that if I catch him one time, it might happen.
 I had fast hands.
-And I brought speed into boxing, not that it matters, but you had to have fast hands to beat me.
+And I brought speed into boxing, not that it matters, but you had to have quick hands to beat me.

 “I was a good boxer, and my own thing was I could box better than I could fight,” added the Olympic bronze medalist.